apache/pulsar-site/versioned_docs/version-2.10.x/admin-api-topics.md

           -   **backlogSize**: Size of backlog for this subscription (in bytes).

           -   **earliestMsgPublishTimeInBacklog**: The publish time of the earliest message in the backlog for the subscription (ms).
-Not reset upon restart.
+Note that **this metric is not reset upon restart**.

           -   **msgBacklogNoDelayed**: Number of messages in the subscription backlog that do not contain the delay messages.